 What are Motor Brushes, Exactly?

 Many LawnBott models use motors that have brushes.
-Brushes are a porous metallic material that wears out when used.
+Brushes are a metallic material that wears out when used.
 That's why our robots with brushless motors are so popular!

 If you are looking for the least expensive way to get your robot running again, changing the brushes could be your answer.

 How to Determine if the Brushes can be Changed

 Hopefully you purchased your robot in 2009 or later, or had the chassis upgrade at some point, because then your motors (most likely) have changeable brushes.
 A few chassis upgrades were done with the Transtechno blade motor and unfortunately, brushes are not available for its motor.
 It's the one that has the green circuit board on top.

 Late-model LawnBotts all use a Fise blade motor or are brushless models.
 The Fise motor's brushes are changeable.
 Fise blade motors all use the same brush kit.
 Newer, non-brushless LawnBotts all have changeable wheel motor brushes as well.

 Some customers purchased the chassis upgrade and mistakenly assumed the upgrade included brushless motors.
 It did not.
 There has not been a chassis upgrade that also had brushless motors.